 Yep, this year for Halloween I dressed up as Elly Jackson from La Roux.

 Last year on the MAKE YouTube channel, commenters started saying I looked like the singer from the English synth-pop duo La Roux.
 Here’s how to get the Mondrian jacket look from the video for their song Bulletproof.

 More photos on Flickr.(more…)

 A while back for my birthday, Sarah Hatton made me a “sock zombie” plush toy from whatever she had laying around… a tube sock, some red thread, sewing machine bobbins, and some eyeshadow.
-I made it into a tutorial video for CRAFT’s Halloween series this year.
+I made it into a tutorial video for CRAFT’s Halloween series.